Black Forest Christmas Bundt Cake

 - chocolate squares

-Sieve in the flower gradually and stop when the flour is evenly mixed in.
+- Sieve in the flour gradually and stop when the flour is evenly mixed in.

 I will let you know how the event goes next weekend.
 This is all very exciting.
 I loved creating this as a practice and will love creating again.